Girls and Women on the Autism Spectrum

 - Girls with milder characteristics of ASD are generally diagnosed two years after their male counterparts

-- Girls tend to obsess over friendships and can develop a close and likeminded allies
+- Girls tend to obsess over friendships and can develop close and likeminded allies

-- Girls with ASD often have fewer repetitive behaviors and special interests than boys on the spectrum.
-Girls' special interests may go unnoticed because they are often considered more socially acceptable (i.e., dolls, books, people, animals)
+- Girls with ASD who are cognitively able often have fewer repetitive behaviors and special interests than boys on the spectrum.
+Girls' special interests may go unnoticed because they are often considered more socially acceptable (i.e., dolls, books, people, animals).
+It is not the type of interest that is significant.
+It is the intensity of the interest.

 - Girls have a high need for routine and sameness